Intelligent-Quads/iq_tutorials/gnc_tutorial.md

 }
 ```

 We will then add the function `init_publisher_subscriber()`.
-This function takes our ros node handle as an input and initializes subcribers that will collect the necissary information from our autopilot. add the following
+This function takes our ros node handle as an input and initializes subcribers that will collect the necessary information from our autopilot.
+Add the following

 ```
 //initialize control publisher/subscribers